Scratching Visual Transformer's Back with Uniform Attention: Method

 \section{Method}

-We first motivate the need for further dense interactions for the ViT architectures in \Sref{sec:motivation}.
-Then, we propose a simple, lightweight module and a technique to explicitly inject dense interactions into ViTs in \Sref{sec:ours}.
+We first motivate \emph{the need for dense interactions for the ViTs} in \Sref{sec:motivation}.
+Then, we propose a simple, lightweight module and a technique to inject explicitly dense interactions into ViTs in \Sref{sec:ours}.
+Finally, we demonstrate how uniform attention affects to the ViT model in \Sref{sec:abla}.